rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

 : An instant messaging agent instance associated with a specific user account on a specific device.
 For example, the mobile phone instance used by the user
 @alice@example.com.

+**Owning Provider:**
+: For a given room, the owning provider is the provider which is authoritative for room policy and which determines which Commit to accept if more than one valid Commit arrives for the same epoch.

 The rest of this document is separated into sections based on distinct handling requirements within the protocol.